easylist/easylist/README.md

-# Easylist / Easyprivacy / Fanboy Lists
+# EasyList / EasyPrivacy / Fanboy Lists

-This Adblock list is maintained by Fanboy, Monzta, Khrin.
+This Adblock list is maintained by Fanboy, MonztA and Khrin.

-## Easylist
+## EasyList

 The goal of this repository is to block ads on English sites.
 By blocking the following:
  - Ad Scripts (Generic and site-specific)